farirpgs/fari-app/lib/docs/scene-checklist.md

 Build, Capture, Catch, Change, Convince, Defeat, Defend, Deliver, Destroy, Discover, Escape, Explore, Find, Follow, Gain, Get, Guard, Impress, Kill, Learn, Negotiate, Protect, Reach, Reconcile, Rescue, Save, Sneak, Solve, Start, Steal, Stop, Traverse, Uncover, Win

-## TIPS
+## Tips

-• Ask them what they want.
+- Ask them what they want.
 Put trouble in the way.
-• End the scene on a disaster, cliffhanger, twist, or intriguing clue: "Now you need to go to [PLACE] in order to [GOAL] or else things will get even worse."
+- End the scene on a disaster, cliffhanger, twist, or intriguing clue: "Now you need to go to [PLACE] in order to [GOAL] or else things will get even worse."
-• If you're stumped about the game world, ask the players.
+- If you're stumped about the game world, ask the players.
-• For inspiration, look at their character sheets.
+- For inspiration, look at their character sheets.
 Everything the player put on it is something they want to be part of the game.
-• If the story isn't moving forward, add danger.
+- If the story isn't moving forward, add danger.
 Give them an immediate threat to react to.